 How to use SQL query to source candidates on stack overflow?

-Head on over to SQL query generator for data.stackexchage,
+Head on over to SQL query generator for data.StackExchange,

 Step 1: Create Location Filters

-Step 2: Enter the skills you want in this candidate and skill level
+Step 2: Enter the skills you want in this candidate and the skill level

 Two rules to remember for language/skills input:

-On the bottom of the input field, you will see an option to select badges.
-You can filter users by those who have earned a gold, silver or bronze medal in the particular language you are searching.
+At the bottom of the input field, you will see an option to select badges.
+You can filter users by those who have earned a gold, silver, or bronze medal in the particular language you are searching for.
 If you leave it empty, it will search for all the users.

-Gold badge: User must have a total score of 1000 in at least 200 non-community wiki answers to achieve this badge.
+Gold badge: The user must have a total score of 1000 in at least 200 non-community wiki answers to achieve this badge.
 A total of 7k gold badges are awarded to users.
 One user may have multiple gold badges.

-Silver badge: User must have a total score of 400 in at least 80 non-community wiki answers to achieve this badge.
+Silver badge: The user must have a total score of 400 in at least 80 non-community wiki answers to achieve this badge.
 A total of 22.6k silver badges have been awarded (at the time of writing this)

-Bronze badge: User must have a total score of 100 in at least 20 non-community wiki answers to achieve this badge.
+Bronze badge: The user must have a total score of 100 in at least 20 non-community wiki answers to achieve this badge.
 A total of 116k bronze badges have been awarded (at the time of writing this)

-So if you are looking for django developers who have the silver badge, just write django in skills filed and select silver in the “skill level”.
+So if you are looking for Django developers who have the silver badge, just write Django in the skills field and select silver in the “skill level”.
 It will give you the users in a selected location who have a silver level badge in Django!

 This part is really optional.
 There are a bunch of badges that stack overflow awards its users based on their usage pattern.
 You can read all about the stages here.

-Once you have generated the query, click on the button at the bottom that says “Copy query and go to data.stackexchange”.
+Once you have generated the query, click on the button at the bottom that says “Copy query and goes to data.stackexchange”.
 You will be redirected to the following page.

 Step 5: Run the query

-Let us know how you have succeeded sourcing developers on stackoverflow and let us know in comments.
+Let us know how you have succeeded in sourcing developers on StackOverflow and let us know in the comments.